Yellowstone Writing Project's Rural Journalism Camp

 How to Apply

-All applications must be received by Friday, May 3, 2019.
-[Note: Deadline was extended from April 8].
-Applicants will be notified of their status later in the month.
+All applications must be received by Wednesday, May 26, 2021.
+Applicants will be notified of their status in early June.

 Please note that once started, the online application can not be saved, so students should prepare all relevant information prior to filling out the application.